 Experimentation done in the right way.
 Following “The Lean Startup” methodology, the laissez-faire approach would not be a scaling bottleneck but simply the “startup” phase of an MVP (Minimum Viable Product).
 During the MVP stage, the only goal is learning the needs of the end-users as well as if / how they use the digital product.

 Easier funding approvals.
 Finally, funding is a lot easier with (digital) products.
 Business managers can see a direct link between a digital product and its impact on their KPIs so that they will approve budgets more easily.
 Product development costs also decrease as scale and adoption rates increase.
 This generates savings to be re-invested in less visible but still important aspects of D&A, including data governance, quality, and catalog efforts.

 There is no silver bullet but there is a silver direction

 Finally, the product view can make people forget the less visible initiatives that are still critical to support the growing portfolio of digital products.
 Infrastructure, data governance, and security are all things to be managed in parallel, but it would be a mistake to try to make business partners care about those.
 In all fairness, when was the last time someone asked about how their car was produced?
 It is assumed that all the “boring” things are included in the final price.
-It takes strong and savvy leadership to price products not just for the visible features like development hours, but also for all the other less visible aspects that still need to be properly built and managed.
+It takes strong and savvy leadership to price products not just for the visible features like development hours but also for all the other less visible aspects that still need to be adequately built and managed.

 Companies are familiar with products.
 After all, it’s what they sell to stay in business.
 So why not apply some of these familiar processes to D&A?
-Startups are achieving high growth at record speeds by following a simple product-based approach in developing their business.
+Startups are achieving high growth at record speeds by following a simple product-based approach to developing their business.